Joined in 1973

 Val Caniparoli’s versatility has made him one of the most sought after American choreographers in the United States and abroad.

-Caniparoli is most closely associated with San Francisco Ballet, his artistic home for over thirty years.
-He began his career under the artistic directorship of Lew Christensen, and in the 1980s was appointed resident choreographer of San Francisco Ballet.
-He continues to choreograph for the Company under Artistic Director Helgi Tomasson.
+Caniparoli is most closely associated with San Francisco Ballet, his artistic home for over 46 years.
+He first worked under the co-artistic directorship of Lew Christensen and Michael Smuin, and in the early 1980s, was appointed resident choreographer.
+He continues to choreograph for the company under Artistic Director Helgi Tomasson.

 Born in Renton, Washington, Caniparoli opted for a professional dance career after studying music and theatre at Washington State University.
-In 1972, he received a Ford Foundation Scholarship to attend San Francisco Ballet School.
-He performed with San Francisco Opera Ballet before joining San Francisco Ballet in 1973.
-He continues to perform with the company as a principal character dancer.
+He received a Ford Foundation Scholarship to attend San Francisco Ballet School and performed with San Francisco Opera Ballet before joining San Francisco Ballet in 1973.
+He continues to perform with the company as a Principal Character Dancer.